-Preventing the spread of diseases in your swimming pools and spas, is extremely important to your pool safety.
-Hence using a pool chemical that is stabilized, is vital to your pool care.
-A stabilized chlorine sanitizer will also eliminate the need for you to add a stabilizer, such as Cyanuric acid to your pool.
+Preventing the spread of diseases in your swimming pools and spas, is extremely important to your swimming pool safety.
+Hence using a pool chemical or pool chlorine that is stabilized, is vital to your pool care.
+A stabilized chlorine sanitizer will also eliminate the need for you to add a stabilizer, such as Cyanuric Acid to your pool.

-There should always be a safe residual concentration of disinfectant in your pools and spas at all times.
+There should always be a safe residual (free chlorine) concentration of disinfectant in your pools and spas at all times.

 There are two main types of stabilized chlorine sanitizers that are available for swimming pool and spa sanitation.

-Still depending on the inert ingredients used by a particular manufacturer, the chlorine strength of this pool disinfectant can vary significantly.
+Still, depending on the inert ingredients used by a particular manufacturer, the chlorine strength of this pool disinfectant can vary significantly.
 Trichlor is a dry chlorine compound that is usually available in either tablet or stick forms.
-The tablet form is available in one and three inch diameters.
-They are similar in shape to that of a hockey puck.
+The tablet form is available in one and three inch diameters which is similar in shape to that of a hockey puck.

-Ideally the pure form of this stabilized chlorine sanitizer is used for treating black algae on the surfaces of swimming pools and spas.
+Ideally, the pure form of this stabilized chlorine sanitizer is used for treating black algae on the surfaces of swimming pools and spas.
 Trichlor has been classified by the National Fire Protection Association (NFPA) as a class 1 oxidizer.
-This means that this chlorine based sanitizer, can erupt at an accelerate rate and can ignite if it becomes contaminated.
+Meaning that this chlorine based sanitizer, can erupt at an accelerate rate and can ignite if it becomes contaminated.

 Dichlor is usually used for super chlorination of vinyl lined swimming pools.

-It is ideal for pool disinfection in facilities where maintaining a required pH level is critical.
+Its ideal for pool disinfection in facilities where maintaining a required pH level is absolutely critical.

 This my friend, is due to a reduced oxidation reduction potential (ORP) in your pool water.
 A lower pH level is just as bad because you will be exposing your pool bathers to other discomforts, such as burning eyes.
 Proper pool care and maintenance, is very difficult but with a proper understanding of the different types of pool chemicals and their use can help you achieve it.

-Take care of your pool bathers by constantly maintaining a safe chlorine residual in the water for your pools and spas.
+Take care of your pool bathers by constantly maintaining a safe free chlorine residual in the water for your pools and spas at all times.

-Hence it is best for you to use pool chemicals that have a stabilizer added to their molecular structures already.
-This makes pool chemicals like trichlor and dichlor, excellent choices for your stabilized chlorine sanitizers.
+Hence, it is best to use swimming pool chemicals that have a stabilizer such as Cyanuric Acid added to their molecular structures already. these types of chlorine-based sanitizers will help protect your swimming pool water from chlorine loss.